 Crash Detection: How Do You Do It?

+Can a monitor cause a game to crash?
 Let’s examine the warning signs of a computer crash and how to recognize one.

 - You may get the BSOD if your screen frequently goes blue (Blue Screen of Death).
 These are the first signs that your computer is ready to crash.